-The Berg WMA is situated in the extreme southwest corner of South Africa and consists of secondary drainage region G1 and G2, as well as the quaternary G30A in the north and G40A in the south.
+The Berg Water Management Area (WMA) is situated in the extreme southwest corner of South Africa and consists of secondary drainage region G1 and G2, as well as the quaternary G30A in the north and G40A in the south.
 The entire Berg WMA is a winter rainfall region.
 The major rivers include the Berg, Steenbras and Diep Rivers.
 Water is exported from the Breede WMA via the Riviersonderend-Berg River Tunnel System into the Berg WMA.

 The urban rivers flowing through or near to the city of Cape Town receive large volumes of contaminated runoff from urban areas.
-The water in these rivers contains large numbers of pathogenic organisms and high concentrations of metal ions, nutrients, salts and EDCs.
+The water in these rivers contains large numbers of pathogenic organisms and high concentrations of metal ions, nutrients, salts and endocrine disrupting chemicals (EDCs).